Dumpton School A GSG School

 What The Good Schools Guide says..

+Head is an eco-enthusiast, so an enchanting eco trail, complete with dipping ponds, pontoons, plentiful but tasteful information points and a BBQ and camping site for summer sleepovers.
 Lessons are evidently enjoyed as well as taken seriously.
-Pupils have traffic light coloured pages in their homework diaries and leaving a red page open on the desk indicates to the teacher that you have not understood – a system which seems to work.
-No Sats, but masses of careful tracking and assessment pick up anyone struggling...
+Pupils have traffic light coloured pages in their homework diaries and leaving a red page open on the desk indicates to the teacher that…

 What The Good Schools Guide says

-Inherited a fine school from his revered predecessor, with a strong staff and loyal following.
-Now he’s had time to make his mark, parents report that he has maintained both, while giving the school a new impetus and professionalism.
 He lives and breathes Dumpton.
 He and his family live in the school’s main building.
 His wife Jo, an experienced teacher with eight years at Castle Court under her belt, runs the mothers’ and toddlers’ group, acts as child protection officer, sorts out pastoral niggles and sometimes steps in as a supply teacher.
-Their two children are pupils at the school.
+They have two children.

 Most join Dumpton nursery, often via toddlers’ group, but pupils can come at any time, provided space – though usually not much.
 No test, but academic criteria apply after pre-prep and a good record is expected.
 Pupils are mainly local, but such is the school’s reputation that local can mean as far as Hampshire or north Dorset and Wiltshire.

-Canford is currently top of the pops, followed by Bryanston, then Talbot Health, Clayesmore and Poole grammars, plus a smattering of the big names.
+Canford is currently top of the pops, followed by Clayesmore and Bryanston, then Talbot Health and Poole grammars, plus a smattering of the big names.
 A minority opt for boarding or single sex schools.
 Many parents are reluctant to let children miss ‘that special last year’ at 13 and the dazzling record of scholarships (academic, sport, art and music) to top independent schools.
-Annual scholarships often reach 20 or more – the record is 36.
+Annual scholarships often reach 20 (25 in 2018).

 School moved from Kent (where they were at Dumpton House) to Dorset during the Second World War, and then had a peripatetic trip round local stately homes, arriving at Dean's Grove (previously the headquarters of the Dalgety piggery) from Gaunt's House in 1986.
-The grounds and buildings are much nicer than the prospectus and website show.
-Red-brick classrooms, labs, barn-like art room (at the top of a spectacular outdoor spiral staircase), new DT and food tech dept and sports hall (not in its first youth) cluster round the pleasant and spacious main house in a series of courtyards.
+Red-brick classrooms, labs, barn-like art room (at the top of a spectacular outdoor spiral staircase), DT and food tech dept and sports hall (not in its first youth) cluster round the pleasant and spacious main house in a series of courtyards.

 No boarders now - every scrap of former boarding space is in use for teaching.
 The long school day (from 8.20am to 5.45pm for the prep section, though the younger ones do less) means that no one needs to take work home apart from some reading or at scholarship time.
 Prep is done after tea, except on Wednesdays, which are games afternoons – so comparatively little games at weekends.
 Loads of activities packed in as well as prep after tea and at lunchtime.
 Head is an eco enthusiast, so an enchanting eco trail, complete with dipping ponds, pontoons, plentiful but tasteful information points and a BBQ and camping site for summer sleepovers.
 Lots of awards for this project mean real scientists work with pupils, encouraged by input from the Ecology and Hydrology Centre at Winfrith.
 Splendid all weather pitches, fantastic play areas with tempting climbing structures, a real small boat, a run for the family/school dog and multiple seating and shelter areas (enjoyed in summer outdoor classes and by waiting mums).
 The newly covered pool is not quite so ecological but justified by a footprint less than that of frequent bus trips to Wimborne.